Aeroflot Flight 3603: Aircraft design flaws

 Even during flight tests of Tu-154B aircraft in 1974-1975, a significant decrease in the elevator margin was revealed, compared to the first Tu-154 (USSR-85001), which passed state tests.
-This decrease was 4-6%, which corresponds to a forward shift of the alignment by 4-6% of the MAR, while Tupolev did not provide any official explanation for this fact.
+This decrease was 4-6%, which corresponds to a forward shift of the alignment by 4-6% of the MAC, while Tupolev did not provide any official explanation for this fact.
 Based on the test results, the front centering limit was changed from 18 to 16.5% of the MAC, but this did not compensate for the decrease in the longitudinal control margin and was insufficient for safe operation.

-The Norilsk plane crash led to the need to conduct tests, according to the results of which the State Research Institute of Civil Aviation established that the minimum level of longitudinal controllability in the established modes can be ensured only with an alignment of 22% of the MAR or more, or with an alignment of 20% of the MAR, but subject to an increase in the approach speed landing by 10 km/h, compared to that recommended in the Aircraft flight manual.
-The same tests confirmed a sharp decrease in the efficiency of the elevator when it is deflected by more than −20°, while during flights with alignments less than 20% of the MAR its balancing position is already close to the zone of low efficiency.
+The Norilsk plane crash led to the need to conduct tests, according to the results of which the State Research Institute of Civil Aviation established that the minimum level of longitudinal controllability in the established modes can be ensured only with an alignment of 22% of the MAC or more, or with an alignment of 20% of the MAC, but subject to an increase in the approach speed landing by 10 km/h, compared to that recommended in the Aircraft flight manual.
+The same tests confirmed a sharp decrease in the efficiency of the elevator when it is deflected by more than −20°, while during flights with alignments less than 20% of the MAC its balancing position is already close to the zone of low efficiency.
 When the elevator was deflected by more than 18° during a dive or pitch-up, the aircraft reacted slowly, especially to pitch-up (taking the helm "over").

 Tests also showed that the longitudinal control characteristics of the aircraft strongly depend on the operating mode of the engines.
 At the same time, there was no indicator for maximum permissible elevator deviations in the cockpit, and the flight manual contained incorrect recommendations for using a wide zone (from −3° to −16°) on the stabilizer position indicator (IP-33), thereby making it difficult for crews to determine the critical position of the rudder in flight.
 There were no clear recommendations in the Flight Manual on the use of the IP-33 device when the elevator needle goes beyond the wide part of the green sector.

 Despite the results of flight tests in 1974-1975 and 1979, which revealed design flaws in the Tu-154B aircraft, the rush to introduce and start operating new models led to the fact that the Tupolev Design Bureau did not take any constructive measures to increase the longitudinal control margin airliner, and the leadership of the State Research Institute of Civil Aviation simply did not control this moment.